-1. Name of Department/Organization: LA MADERA accessble living Studios Address: 121 N. LAKE STREET MADERA, CA 93638 Contact Person:AMES MEKACAN Phone: 539-801-9292 Concurrence: Signature/Authorizing Official (Grant Administrator/Department Head)

-- 1. Summary description of proposed project and anticipated accomplishment.
-(If desired, include diagram of the area within this section or you can attach, but any referenced attachment will be counted within the 6-pg. limit): - 2.
-Need (Explain why project is needed.): - 3.
-Estimated cost of project and source of estimate (if available): Please identify other sources of funds to implement this project.
-If funds other than CDBG are proposed, please provide supporting documentation/letters of commitment. - 4 Timetable (assuming a start date of July 1, 2021).
+1. Name of Department/Oppositions / A MADCRA according by a S 1.
+Name of Department/Organization: 27: 17/4/E/27 UCCES: 5/E 17/19 Address: 121 N. CAFE STREET MADERA, CA 936 Name of Department/Organization: LA MADERA accessible living S. Address: 121 N. LAKE STREET MADERA, CA 936.
+Contact Person: SAMES MEKACAW Phone: 559-801-929 Concurrence: Signature/Authorizing Official (Grant Administrator/Department Head) В. ACTIVITY DESCRIPTION 1.
+Summary description of proposed project and anticipated accomplishment.
+(If desired, include diagram of the area within this section or you can attach, but any referenced attachment will be counted within the 6-pg. limit): 2.
+Need (Explain why project is needed.): 3.
+Estimated cost of project and source of estimate (if available): \$ 4 Timetable (assuming a start date of July 1, 2021).
 Will your proposal meet these goals in one year?
 Give starting date for activity and significant milestone completion timeframes.
-(Insert any timeline attachment you desire, or refer to an attachment to be counted as part of the 6-pg. limit) - 5.
+(Insert any timeline attachment you desire, or refer to an attachment to be counted as part of the 6-pg. limit) 5.
 What measurable goals will your program deliver?